OxideMod/Oxide.Docs/docs/guides/developers/best-practices.md

 ### 3.3 Involving Users in Development

 Consider involving your user community in the development process.
-This could be through beta testing, suggestion forums, or even collaborative development for open-source plugins<sup><a href="/glossary#plugins">[3]</a></sup>.
+This could be through beta testing, suggestion forums, or even collaborative development for open-source plugins.

 ### 3.4 Building a Community

 Foster a sense of community among your users.
 This could involve organizing events, providing a platform for discussion, or even just maintaining a friendly and welcoming tone in all your communications.

-Engaging with your user community is not just good manners - it's a strategy that can lead to better plugins<sup><a href="/glossary#plugins">[3]</a></sup> and happier users.
+Engaging with your user community is not just good manners - it's a strategy that can lead to better plugins and happier users.
 By listening to and involving your users, you can ensure your plugin meets their needs and continues to improve over time.

 ## 4. Testing

-Thorough testing is essential in any development process and creating plugins<sup><a href="/glossary#plugins">[3]</a></sup> for Rust is no exception.
+Thorough testing is essential in any development process and creating plugins for Rust is no exception.
 A good testing strategy will help you catch and fix bugs, improve the performance of your plugin, and ensure that your plugin behaves as expected.

 ### 4.1 Unit Testing